Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   d18 = Dio(addr=BROKER_ADDR, port=BROKER_PORT, topic=pzaTOPIC18, client=pzaClient)

 ```

-Then we can send the data to the I:O using the set() function.
+After the configuration is done, we can send the data to the I:O using the set() function.
 The set() will write various information such as the type of output, the value or the polling_cycle of a I:O to the rigth topic of the MQTT broker.

 ```python
   print("setting the values for GPIO 1")